LudwigFritsch/SortingVisualizer/README.md

 # Sorting Visualizer

 This project visualizes different sorting algorithms in action.
 Algorithms implemented are Quicksort, Heapsort, Mergesort and Bubblesort.
-You can check it out here (use Google Chrome): https://ludwigfritsch.github.io/SortingVisualizer/
+You can check it out here: https://ludwigfritsch.github.io/SortingVisualizer/

 ## Short technical explanation